-The frame is made of steel, giving a load-bearing capacity of 40lbs.
-A joint between the mount and the support bar allows you to adjust the angle on this mount, making sure your bike is level and well supported at both ends of the top.
+The frame is made of steel, giving a load-bearing capacity of 40 lbs.
+A joint between the mount and the support bar allows you to adjust the angle on this mount, ensuring your bike is level and well supported at both ends of the top.

 Rad Sportz Bicycle Hoist